 Giovanni grew up in Rome and Sardinia, Italy, surrounded by a family of musicians.
 He graduated from the CNSM de Lyon under J. Ph.
 Vasseur, and subsequently terminated his post-graduate studies in Maastricht, in the class of the celebrated virtuoso Michail Kugel.

 During his study years he has been a member of both the Italian and the European Union Youth Orchestra, and met with several artists who shaped his musical growth, such as Piero Farulli, Carlo Pozzi, Tabea Zimmermann, Gidon Kremer, Atar Arad, Fabrice Pierre.

 Since 2014 he is the Principal Viola of the Qatar Philharmonic Orchestra.
 This is the latest of a series of appointments he won during a twenty-years long successful orchestra career.

-Giovanni began his professional career as a Principal Viola in Milan when he was selected by Riccardo Chailly to join the Orchestra Sinfonica di Milano G.Verdi.
-Since then he has been appointed Principal Viola of the Opera Theatres in Cagliari and Trieste (Italy), the Malaysian Philharmonic Orchestra (MPO), the Orquestra Sînfonica do Estado de São Paulo (OSESP) and the West Australian Symphony Orchestra (WASO).
+Previously he has been Principal Viola of the Verdi Orchestra in Milan, Cagliari and Trieste’s Opera Houses, the Malaysian Philharmonic, the Orquestra Sînfonica do Estado de São Paulo and the West Australian Symphony Orchestra.